iamcalledayush/task-2/README.md

-All instructions and explanations are present in the task2.pdf file
+All instructions and explanations are present in the "task 2.pdf" file